codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-policy.md

-When a promotion is triggered for a product in an environment, it's essential to validate the environment's readiness before deploying changes and promoting the Product.
+When a promotion is triggered for a product in an environment, it's essential to validate the environment's readiness before and after promoting changes.
-Readiness validation ensures that the product's applications and their dependencies meet the necessary requirements and standards for deployment in the target environment.
 These validations include various checks, such as code quality, unit or smoke tests, compatibility with dependencies, security compliance, and other relevant factors specific to the target environment.

 ##### Promotion Policies for readiness validation
 Codefresh empowers you to create and automate environment readiness validations through Promotion Policies.
-A Promotion Policy combines promotion settings defining workflows to validate environment readiness, and targets defining the products or environments for which to implement the Policies.
+A Promotion Policy combines promotion settings defining workflows to validate environment readiness before and stability after promotion, and targets defining the products or environments for which to implement the Policies.

 The Policies can be tailored for any combination of Products and Environments, or be generic to match all Products and Environments, giving you the flexibility you need to implement the most complex to the most simple of policies.